 Box A1.
-Addressing the cost-of-living crisis and tackling inflation through investing in renewable energy and climate action-examples
+Using renewable energy and climate action to tackle the cost of living and inflation-examples

 In 2022, the COVID-19 pandemic, rising energy costs and the Russian invasion of Ukraine together created a need for governments to address the cost-of-living crisis facing citizens.